waveform-computing/db2utils/docs/AUTHS_HELD.rst

 Description
 ===========

-This is a utility function used by the :ref:`COPY_AUTH` procedure, and other associated procedures, below.
+This is a utility function used by :ref:`COPY_AUTH`, and other associated procedures, below.
 Given an authorization name and type, and a couple of flags, this table function returns the details of all the authorizations held by that name.
 The information returned is sufficient for comparison of authorizations and generation of GRANT/REVOKE statements.

 Parameters
 ==========

 AUTH_NAME
     The authorization name to query authorizations for.

 AUTH_TYPE
     The type of the authorization name.
 Use ``'U'`` for users, ``'G'`` for groups, or ``'R'`` for roles.
 If this parameter is omitted the type will be determined by calling the :ref:`AUTH_TYPE` function.

 INCLUDE_COLUMNS
     If this is ``'Y'`` then include column-level authorizations for relations (tables, views, etc).
 This is useful when generating REVOKE statements from the result (as column level authorizations cannot be revoked directly in DB2).

 INCLUDE_PERSONAL
     This parameter controls whether, in the case where **AUTH_NAME** refers to a user (as opposed to a group or role), authorizations associated with the